 There are many ways to invest in the mission and musicians of the Youth Symphony of Southern Oregon...

-In addition to annual gifts and contributions from individuals, and financial support provided by Concert Series program advertisers and Concert Series/Season partners, the City of Ashland (Ashland lodging tax revenues), The Carpenter
+In addition to annual gifts and contributions from individuals, and financial support provided by Concert Series program advertisers and Concert Series/Season Partners, the Arthur R. Dubs Foundation, City of Ashland (Ashland lodging tax revenues), Carpenter

 Foundation, Carrico Family Foundation, Collins Foundation, Cow Creek Umpqua Indian Foundation, James F. & Marion L. Miller Foundation, The Oregon Community Foundation, Pacific Power

 Foundation, Sharkey Family Charitable Foundation, Trust Management Services, LLC (Braemar Chritable Trust) and U.S. Bancorp Foundation have provided